Lesson 1 of 5

 The 2-5% Rule for Cash-Secured Puts

-A disciplined wheel trader risks no more than 2-5% of total portfolio value on any single position's maximum loss.
-For a CSP, maximum loss is (strike price x 100) minus the premium collected.
-In practice, this means your secured capital per position should be 20-30% of your portfolio at most, because true max-loss scenarios (stock to zero) are rare for quality underlyings.
+My rule: never risk more than 2-5% of your total portfolio on any single position's maximum loss.
+For a CSP, max loss is (strike x 100) minus the premium.
+In practice, that means your secured capital per position tops out at 20-30% of your portfolio.
+Yes, true max-loss (stock goes to zero) is rare on quality names like AAPL or MSFT.
+But 30-40% drops happen, and you need to survive them.

 Max Contracts per Position